Selenium Client Driver¶

 Example 2:¶

 Selenium WebDriver is often used as a basis for testing web applications.
-Here is a simple example using Python’s standard unittest library:
+Here is an example using Python’s standard unittest framework:

 import unittest